Wiseman massacre

-The Wiseman massacre was an incident that led to the deaths of five children at the hands of Native Americans on the morning of July 24, 1863, in what is now Cedar County, Nebraska.
-The children's parents were Henson and Phoebe Wiseman.
+The Wiseman massacre was an incident that led to the deaths of five children allegedly at the hands of Native Americans on the morning of July 24, 1863, in what is now Cedar County, Nebraska.
+The children's parents were Henson and Pheobe Wiseman.
 The five children who died and their ages were Arthur, 16, Hannah, 14, Andrew, 9, William "Henry", 8, and Loren, 4.
 The massacre occurred approximately 3 miles east-northeast of St. James, Nebraska.

 Description of the incident

 The parents

 In 1862, the children's father, Henson Wiseman, a native of what is now West Virginia, enlisted in Company I, of the 2nd Nebraska Cavalry.
-In the spring of 1863, the Nebraska 2nd was posted at Omadi just near present day Dakota City.
+In the spring of 1863, the Nebraska 2nd was posted at Omadi just near present-day Dakota City.
 The expedition was ordered upriver along the Missouri River on horseback.
 This Army Expeditionary Force was under the command of General Alfred Sully.
 Their alleged orders were to connect with another military force moving West out of Minnesota under the direction of General Sibley.
-Both expeditions were to push all Sioux, regardless of involvement in the previous year's uprising along the Minnesota River.
-The uprising alleges the Sioux tribes burned farms and tortured and/or killed an estimated 1,000 white settlers.
-General Sibley, former Governor of the Minnesota Territory hastily activated Minnesota militia.
-After nearly a week of failed attacks on Fort Ridgely and a town of New Ulm, the Sioux retreated.
-Many of the villagers then struck west into Dakota Territory to escape the vengeance they knew was coming.
+Both expeditions were to push all Dakota, regardless of involvement in the previous year's uprising along the Minnesota River.
+The uprising alleges the Dakota tribes burned farms and tortured and/or killed an estimated 1,000 white settlers.
+General Sibley, former Governor of the Minnesota Territory hastily activated the Minnesota militia.
+After nearly a week of the Dakota's failed attacks on Fort Ridgely and the town of New Ulm, the Dakota retreated.
+Many of the Dakota villagers decided to strike west into the Dakota Territory to escape the vengeance they knew was coming.
 Leaving their ancestral hunting grounds along the Minnesota River in what they called the Big Woods.
 President Lincoln ordered the Union Army General Pope to oversee the Indian trouble.
-Pope sent both General Sibley and Sully to push all bands of Sioux to the west side of the Missouri River.
-In light of the uprising that had occurred in Minnesota and with the Eastern tribes of Sioux having joined white friendly bands in the Dakota Territory, settlers living in Nebraska's Dixon and Cedar counties expressed considerable concern to military authorities that the absence of their men would leave their families vulnerable to attack.
-Army authorities reassured them that soldiers posted at Fort Randall and near the Dakota Territorial Capital would be sufficient to patrol the south bank of the Missouri River to guard the families and their property.
+Pope sent both General Sibley and Sully to push all bands of Dakota to the west side of the Missouri River.
+In light of the uprising that had occurred in Minnesota and with the Eastern tribes of Sioux having joined white-friendly bands in the Dakota Territory, settlers living in Nebraska's Dixon and Cedar counties expressed considerable concern to military authorities that the absence of their men would leave their families vulnerable to attack.
+Army authorities reassured the volunteers, they would build a fort in the vicinity and that soldiers posted at Fort Randall and near the Dakota Territorial Capital would be sufficient to patrol the south bank of the Missouri River to guard the families and their property.